Halifax Explosion: Africville

-The black community of Africville, on the southern shores of Bedford Basin adjacent to the Halifax Peninsula, was spared the direct force of the blast by the shadow effect of the raised ground to the south.
-Africville's small and frail homes were heavily damaged by the explosion.
+The Black community of Africville, on the southern shores of Bedford Basin adjacent to the Halifax Peninsula, was spared the direct force of the blast by the shadow effect of the raised ground to the south.
+However, Africville's small and frail homes were heavily damaged by the explosion.
 Families recorded the deaths of five residents.
 A combination of persistent racism and a growing conviction that Africville should be demolished to make way for industrial development resulted in the people of Africville receiving no police or fire protection; they had to make do without water mains and sewer lines, despite paying city taxes.
 Africville received little of the donated relief funds and none of the progressive reconstruction invested in other parts of the city after the explosion.

 Investigation

 Many people in Halifax first thought the explosion to be the result of a German attack.
-The Halifax Herald continued to propagate this belief for some time, for example reporting that Germans had mocked victims of the explosion.
+The Halifax Herald continued to propagate this belief for some time, reporting, for example, that Germans had mocked victims of the explosion.
 While John Johansen, the Norwegian helmsman of Imo, was being treated for serious injuries sustained during the explosion, it was reported to the military police that he had been behaving suspiciously.
 Johansen was arrested on suspicions of being a German spy when a search turned up a letter on his person, supposedly written in German.
 It turned out that the letter was actually written in Norwegian.
 Immediately following the explosion, most of the German survivors in Halifax had been rounded up and imprisoned.
 Eventually the fear dissipated as the real cause of the explosion became known, although rumours of German involvement persisted.